ptorru/octoml-cli-tutorials/tutorials/README.md

 The end-to-end demos in this directory will walk you through:

-- ML model container generation using the `octoml` CLI
+- ML model container image generation using the `octoml` CLI
 - Accelerating a model to save on cloud costs by connecting to the OctoML platform
-- Local container deployment and inference via Docker
 - Remote container deployment and inference via Amazon Elastic Kubernetes Service (EKS) and Google Kubernetes Engine (GKE)

 Three example model setups are provided for you to explore: